necusjz/p/_posts/Networking.md

 M: Yes, I heard that too. **I wonder how** her husband feels about it.
 He's journalist, I think.
 C: Well, **according to** Christine's assistant, Mrs Weber, that's not a problem.
 He's going to write articles about New York nightlife.
 Although **I can't imagine** who's going to look after the children then.
 M: **Apparently,** they're going to have a nanny. **I overheard** Christine talking to the boss about it this morning.
 It must be very expensive, but they'll have enough money.
-C: **I suppose** they might appoint sb from Christine's team to carry on her work.
+C: **I suppose** they might appoint somebody from Christine's team to carry on her work.
 M: Ah, no! **It seems that** Christine didn't want to recommend any of them to the boss, so Gabriele from the commercial department will take over.
 Christine's team was really angry!